polterguy/phosphorusfive-dox/appendix-expression-iterators.md

 # Expression iterators

 There exists 19 expression iterators in P5.
 Although you can most of the time get away with only knowing a handful of these, obviously all of them have to be documented.
-Below you can find the documentation for each of these iterators. liseted in no particular order.
+Below you can find the documentation for each of these iterators, listed in no particular order.

 ## Named elder relative iterator